top of page

 • Your role: Pay the rate you can afford based on your circumstances and family’s economic reality.
 As you consider what price you will pay, check out this quick assessment tool.

-• Our role: Revisit our fee agreement quarterly and discuss if it needs to move up or down to reflect how our situations have evolved.
+• Our role: Revisit our fee agreement periodically and discuss if it needs to move up or down to reflect how our situations have evolved.
 Research shows that bringing conversations of money (Arcuri, 2015; Thompson & Dvorscek, 2013; Field & Hemmings, 2007) and social class (Thompson, Cole, et al., 2012, Thompson, Graham, et al., 2017, Trott & Reeves, 2018) into therapy discussions can enhance client outcomes.

 Rates